How do HR personnel change workplace culture? Five Tips to change it today too

 #1 Reassess your core values

 Before you begin working on new ways to improve your workplace culture, it’s wise to assess your current core values to see how well they reflect your company.
-It may be that they need updating to match ethical shifts in your industry, or that your core values have changed significantly since your company first started out.
+It may be that they need updating to match ethical shifts in your industry, or your core values have changed significantly since your company started.

 In any case, opening the conversation with the leaders in your business is a good way to refine your values.
 It may be worth asking employees from all over the company for their input- a brilliant way of presenting your business as a caring one.
 Once you’ve done this, you can begin taking action in bringing these core values to life in your workplace culture.